syedsabbir-git/DIU-Recycle/README.md

 - Create, browse, and search listings of used products
 - Upload product images and details
 - Contact sellers directly
-- Notifications for new listings and updates
+- Notifications for new listings and meessages
 - Responsive Flutter UI for Android devices

 ---